-You have E-series SSL4000 desk, but would you ever trade that out for something else, like a Neve?
+You have an E-series SSL4000 desk, but would you ever trade that out for something else, like a Neve?

 No, I don’t think I’m going to make anymore major changes to this place.
 Motorbass Studios is almost like a hobby for me now.
 I’m not chasing after bookings, and I have a good balance between working with Cassius and doing mixing jobs when I want, so I don’t need to buy more gear for the studio.
-I might get an obscure effect unit that I think is interesting, or I might get a pre-amp that I like, because I want the studio to be used more for recording than for mixing, but I’m happy with my SSL, and won’t be replacing it.
+I might get an obscure effect unit that I think is interesting, or I might get a pre-amp that I like, because I want the studio to be used more for recording than for mixing, but I’m happy with my SSL and won’t be replacing it.
 I may not use the SSL mic pre-amps that often, because I prefer the color that I get from other brands like Telefunken or Neve, but when I’m mixing, I still use the SSL line pre-amps.
 I also love the SSL channel filters, compressors and EQs.

-I can illustrate the differences between EQs by using 3 landmark units as an example.
+I can illustrate the differences between EQs by using three landmark units as an example.
 Let’s take a Pultec, a Neve 1073 and a Massenburg GML8200.
 When I buy a Pultec or a Neve, I’m paying a lot of money for those EQs because of the choices made by the original designers.
 A certain audio engineer or specialist made a specific choice to prioritize the frequencies that can be boosted and cut with those units, especially in the mid-range.
-So if I’m mixing a guitar or vocal, and I want to make the mid-range audible without having to choose from thousands of frequencies in the spectrum, I’m going to use something like a 1073, and choose among the fixed frequencies to boost.
+So if I’m mixing a guitar or vocal, and I want to make the mid-range audible without having to choose from thousands of frequencies in the spectrum, I’m going to use something like a 1073, and choose among the fixed frequencies.
 Then I can do roll-offs afterwards if it’s necessary.
 So I’m looking for taste of the designer, in this case Rupert Neve, when I use his products.
 With a Pultec EQ, I’m looking for the taste of Ollie Summerland and Gene Shank.
 But the Massenburg is different.
-That is a surgical EQ, invented by George Massenburg, and it offers you multiple cutting and boosting options in different parts of the spectrum, with two knobs for the bass and two for the highs, and lots of headroom.
+That’s a surgical EQ, invented by George Massenburg, and it offers you multiple cutting and boosting options in different parts of the spectrum, with two knobs for the bass and two for the highs, and lots of headroom.

 I only do that sometimes.
 I use the SSL Compressor before the EAR because I know a tube compressor is slower than a transistor compressor.
-I occasionally use them in that way that when I needed more snap before the EAR 660 kicks in.
+I occasionally use them in that way when I needed more snap before the EAR 660 kicks in.
 The SSL compressor allows me to control the dynamics of my track, whilst retaining the sound of the EAR.
-The EAR 660 is my favorite compressor, right up there with the Fairchild, but I don’t use it on everything.
+The EAR 660 is my favorite compressor, right up there with the Fairchild, although I don’t use it on everything.
 Recently I was mixing the upcoming Cassius album, and I had to use the SSL compressor on certain tracks because the EAR wasn’t working well on them.
-And the tubes in my EAR were really old, and it took a while to order new ones, which took it out of action for a while.
+The tubes in my EAR were really old, and it took a while to order new ones, which took it out of action for a while.

 Can you elaborate on fast compression versus a slow compression?
-Why do you say the Ear 660 fast but the Fairchild is slow?
+Why do you say the EAR 660 fast but the Fairchild is slow?

 The Fairchild is slow because at the time it was designed, the engineers were not thinking about controlling attack and release times.
 Compressors back then were meant to help the vinyl printing process by controlling dynamics so that the needle doesn’t pop or break when printing.
 And the music being recorded at the time was mostly jazz and classical, neither of which sound harsh or loud.
 But once the drum machines started being used in the late 70s and early 80s, a new level of dynamics were introduced, where attack and release times had to be considered.
 So the EAR 660, being built in the early 80s, is faster than a Fairchild 670, which was from 1959.
 But, having said that, a dbx 160A transistor compressor is even faster than a tube compressor.
 If I had to compress an instrument that was both musical and percussive, like a funk guitar with lots of palm mutes, I would use a dbx 160A because of how fast it is.
 I wouldn’t use an 1176, which is relatively fast too, but is known more for its sonic color.
 The more you use these different units, the more you learn how each one sounds and works.